 General entrance requirements apply

 Entry to the professional programme is provisional until the end of year one and subject to interview, a criminal record PVG check and successfully passing all first year modules.
-If you have a criminal record you should contact the Admissions Manager in confidence to discuss entry to this course.
+If you have a criminal record you should contact the Head of Admissions in confidence to discuss entry to this course.

 If examinations are taken over two sittings, or there are repeats or upgrades, the entrance requirements may be higher.

 The University currently has an Access Course which permits adult returners to gain entry to various degree studies.
 The courses offered by the School of Education are open to applicants who wish to gain entry through this route, and a proportion of our intake is set aside for this.
 Due to the nature of the degree, and the requirement to have completed modules EDU9E1 and EDU9E2 before progressing onto Year 2 of study, direct access to Year 2 would necessitate a candidate having gained appropriate experience/qualifications elsewhere, generally in a higher education setting.

 Entry to this degree is highly competitive.
 Applications received after 15 January will not normally be considered.